mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > signature private key.

-Note that historically some systems generate signature keys on the Authentication Service and distribute the private keys to clients along with their credential.
+Note that historically some systems generate signature keys on the AS and distribute the private keys to clients along with their credential.
 This is a dangerous practice because it allows the AS or an attacker who has compromised the AS to silently impersonate the client.